-- Pre-paid debit card if you transferred funds to the university account and ordered it, the card will be ready for your arrival at the SiT office. - Rent you can pay for housing several months in advance to avoid international transfer fees.
-Alternatively, if you transfer funds to the university account, you will be given the option to transfer NOK 24 000 towards rent at SiÅs Housing.
-This may cover up to 6 months' rent but will depend on the unit type. - Bank Machines there are three bank machines in Ås, although none on campus, where you can withdraw money.
-The fees can be high, so make sure you know how much your bank will charge. - Money Exchange at the Oslo Airport and some limited locations in Oslo, you can exchange foreign currency to NOK. - Bank Cards/Credit Cards it might be possible to pay for purchases, including groceries, with your bank card or credit card from home.
+- Bank Machines there are three bank machines in Ås, although none on campus, where you can withdraw money.
+The fees can be high, so make sure you know how much your bank will charge. - Money Exchange at the Oslo Airport and some limited locations in Oslo, you can exchange foreign currency to NOK.
+Please do note that Norway is moving closer to being a cash-less society, so some businesses do not accept cash, but all grocery stores accept cash. - Bank Cards/Credit Cards it might be possible to pay for purchases, including groceries, with your bank card or credit card from home.
 The first time in each shop, you should test your card and have cash available just in case the shop does not accept your card.
 We recommend you check with your bank about fees associated with using your card in this way.

-Travelling to Ås
+6. Travelling to Ås